Z-Mosayebi/Feedback-Rating-App/README.md

 # ⭐ Feedback Rating App (MongoDB + Express + React + Vite)

-A professional full-stack feedback app for collecting and managing user feedback with ratings.
+A full-stack feedback app for collecting and managing user feedback with ratings.
 Built using **React + Vite** on the frontend and **Express + MongoDB Atlas** on the backend.
 Fully supports real-time CRUD operations and live backend integration.

 ---